PeterJeremiah/PeterJeremiah/README.md

 ## Welcome to my profile!

-I am **Junyuan Chen**, a postdoctoral researcher in economics.
+I am **Mingyuan Yang**, a undergraduate researcher in computer science.

-- 🎓 PhD in Economics from UC San Diego (2024)
+- 🎓 Undergraduate in Computer Science from Northwestern Polytechnical University（CHN）
 - 🌍 Macroeconomics and international trade as primary fields
 - 📊 Skilled in handling large datasets and solving complicated models fast
 - 📘 Enjoy learning econometrics by coding estimators from scratch